 “He looks kinda sad.”
 Gabby murmured.

-“If this is daggy them I’m so not staying.”
-Gabby announced glaring at the two boys.
+“If this is daggy them I’m so not staying,” Gabby announced glaring at the two boys as if to dare them to contradict here.

 “Beds are made.”
 Gabby called.
 “Where are we sleeping?”